Your voting guide for the ISA Board of Director Elections07/01/2020 | Soybean News

 Featured in this voter guide are biographies on each of the candidates.
 I extend a sincere “thank you” to all of them for their willingness to volunteer, step up and lead.
 No matter the results, running shows their willingness to be involved, which is critically important to the success of ISA.

 I encourage you to take this opportunity to participate in the election process.
-Ballots and additional instructions will arrive by mail in July — please follow those instructions carefully to ensure your vote is counted.
+You should have recieved your ballots and additional instructions in the mail by now — please follow those instructions carefully to ensure your vote is counted.

-I strongly encourage all Iowa soybean farmers to vote and to get to know your board members once they take office in September to ensure your voice is heard on important issues.
+I strongly encourage you all to vote and to get to know your board members once they take office in September to ensure your voice is heard on important issues.

 Rippey soybean farmer